thu-info-community/thu-info-app/packages/thu-info-lib/README.md

 ## Testing

 Run `yarn test` for testing.
 It requires your personal credential since we don't have mocks for these APIs.
-To do this, you must create a `secrets.json`  under the root folder, with `userId`, `password` and `dormPassword` as keys.
+To do this, you must create a `secrets.json`  under the root folder, with `userId` and `password` as keys.

 It's ok if you meet `Timeout * Async callback was not invoked within the xxx-ms timeout...` error when running tests.
 Adjusting the third argument timeout of the failing testcase `it("xxx", async () => void, timeout)` might solve the problem.